-The following is a description of selected recent developments respecting the properties in which the Company holds royalties during the three months ended July 31, 2024 and is based upon the disclosure of the operators of each respective property.
+The following is a description of selected recent developments respecting the properties in which the Company holds royalties during the six months ended October 31, 2024 and is based upon the disclosure of the operators of each respective property.

-• Cigar Lake - In its management's discussion and analysis for the quarter ended June 30, 2024, Cameco Corporation ("Cameco") disclosed that total packaged production from Cigar Lake was 5.3 million pounds on a 100% basis for the three months ended June 30, 2024 compared to 3.8 million pounds in the same period of 2023, when quarterly production was lower while transitioning to a new mining area.
-Cameco stated that total production in the first six months of 2024 totaled 9.3 million pounds on a 100% basis.
-Cameco further stated that they continued to expect production to total 18.0 million pounds in calendar year 2024.
+• Cigar Lake - In its management's discussion and analysis for the three months ended September 30, 2024 (the "Cameco Q3 2024 MD&A"), Cameco Corporation ("Cameco") disclosed that total packaged production from Cigar Lake was 2.7 million pounds U3O8 on a 100% basis for the three months ended September 30, 2024 compared to 2.6 million pounds U3O8 in the same period of 2023, when quarterly production was lower while transitioning to a new mining area.
+Cameco stated that total production in the first nine months of 2024 totaled 12.3 million pounds U3O8 on a 100% basis.
+Cameco further stated that it continued to expect production to total 18.0 million pounds U3O8 in calendar year 2024.

-As a profit-based NPI interest, this royalty is calculated based upon generated revenue, with deductions for certain expenses and costs, which include cumulative expense accounts, including development costs.
+As a profit-based NPI interest, the Company's royalty on this project is calculated based upon generated revenue, with deductions for certain expenses and costs, which include cumulative expense accounts, including development costs.
 As such and given the significant amount of expenditures made in developing the existing operations at the Cigar Lake mine, the Cigar Lake royalty will only generate revenue to the Company after these significant cumulative expenses are recovered.